General Terms and Conditions (T&C)

 (Please fill in this form and return it to us if you wish to revoke the contract about the delivery of physical items.)

 And from Austia please send the form and the goods to

 I/we (*) hereby revoke the contract I/we (*) have concluded regarding the purchase of the following goods (*) / rendering of the following service (*)

 (*) Please delete as appropriate

-5.3.
-The following applies to contracts regarding the delivery of digital content (e.g., digital maps, mobile school apps for entire classrooms) and contracts regarding services (e.g., online services):
+6.3.
+The following applies to contracts regarding the supply of digital content (e.g., digital maps, mobile school apps for entire classrooms) and contracts regarding services (e.g., online services, digital subscriptions):

-The revocation period is fourteen days starting from the date of contract conclusion.
+The revocation period is fourteen days starting from the date of the conclusion of the contract.

 To exercise your right of revocation, you must inform